Lawlheart/spring-trees/README.md

 - How to use Plain Old Java Objects to model data
 - How to use Java annotations
+- How to configure a Hibernate h2 database
 - How to render java data using thymeleaf
 - How to create dynamic routing with Spring
+- How to get a Java project on Heroku
+- How to set up Java with New Relic
+- How to manage project dependencies with Gradle

 ##### Skills used